 - Manage special projects as assigned by senior BPDA staff.

 - Perform other related duties as required.

-Work requires a Master’s Degree in Urban Planning or a Bachelor’s degree in transportation engineering or planning, plus 3 to 5 years of related work experience in urban transportation planning and development.
+Work requires a Master’s Degree in Urban Planning or a Bachelor’s degree in transportation engineering or planning, plus 5 to 7 years of related work experience in urban transportation planning and development.
 Must have extensive knowledge of multimodal transportation planning and familiarity with zoning and land use policies and regulations.
 Familiarity with Federal, State and City agencies involved in transportation and infrastructure is required.
 Expertise in the application of personal computers to assemble and manage information required for land use and transportation models.
+Ability to exercise independent initiative as well as work well in a team environment.
 Knowledge of the standard approach to traffic capacity analysis, including first-hand experience building traffic modelling networks with the typical industry leading software programs.
 Experience with transit service planning and the utilization of computer programs for this work is a plus.
 Demonstrated familiarity and commitment to progressive multi-modal transportation strategies, policies and programs.
 Knowledge of latest design and engineering guidelines at local, state and federal levels.
 Design skills relative to transportation infrastructure, the public realm and site design.
 Knowledge and familiarity with progressive parking policies and practices.
 Excellent oral and written communications skills.
 Proficiency in Adobe Creative Suite, PPT, and GIS to design and assemble graphically compelling (clear) presentations and reports is highly desirable.